top of page

 Question: Can a piano be changed in pitch (pitch raise) in one tuning?

-Answer: No. If your piano requires a pitch adjustment, it will continue to go out of tune until the steel strings have stretched to their proportional limit (see Figure 1), and when the sound board normalizes under the newly added tension.
-This is entirely dependent on how far out of tune your piano was before the tuning, how long it's been since the last tuning, and the general quality and shape of the piano itself.
+No. If your piano requires a major pitch adjustment, it will continue to go out of tune until the steel strings have stretched to their proportional limit (see Figure 1), and when the sound board normalizes under the newly added tension.
+This is entirely dependent on how far out of tune your piano was before the tuning, how long it's been since the last tuning, and the general quality and shape of the piano, and the shape of and quality of the strings.
 (See also Figure 2).

 (Figure 1)